|Posted by Anna H. on March 4, 2016 at 8:05 AM|

 Caorthannach purposely spat fire in the water and poisened every well she passed because she knew Patrick would eventually need water to drink.

 Regardless of how thirsty he was, Saint Patrick prayed for guidance, while refusing to quench his thirst with water.
-After reaching Hawk's Rock, Patrick waited for Satan's mother.
+After reaching Hawk's Rock, the saint waited for Satan's mother.

 He finally banished Satan's mother from Ireland by jumping out from his hiding place where he waited for her.
 Then, Caorthannach drowned in the ocean and left a swell behind.
 It later became Hawk's Well.